Poggen/portfolio/content/blog/about-my-new-personal-site.md

 ---
-path: heres-my-new-site
+path: things-i-learned-building-my-new-site
 date: 2022-01-01T09:51:43.230Z
-title: Here's my new site
+title: Things I learned building my new site
 description: Portfolio
 ---
 Welcome to my new site.
 As a designer interested in code I decided to try and build a site on my own this time.
 I'd like to share a few useful resources I used.

-I jumped into React by taking courses by Meng Too at [Design+Code.](https://designcode.io/)
+I've been interested in React for quite a while and started off by taking courses by Meng Too at [Design+Code.](https://designcode.io/) I find his courses easy to follow since he comes with a design background and most of the chapters is building things that actually work.

 ![](https://jakobmagnusson.se/assets/site1.png)

 Gatsby its a popular boilerplate, it gives you a great start when you want to build web.
-For this site I used a template that gave me a CMS for my posts straight away.
+I used a template for this site that gives me a CMS straight away.

 Then I just wrote all of the frontend in React.
 Since its mostly styled with CSS and I used components it went rather fast, using the simple principle of Atomic Design.
 What took the most time was configuring the components to display the different GraphQL fields I needed.
-Luckily I have some talented friends that helped me out when I got stuck!

 ![](https://jakobmagnusson.se/assets/site2.png)